vladavilov/playground/risk-analytics-agent/ai_docs/MarketRegime_part.md

     - `tol`: **1e-4**
     - `random_state`: A fixed integer (e.g., `42`) for reproducibility.

-### 8. Post-Training: State-to-Label Mapping
+### 8. State-to-Label Mapping
-- **MR-BR-06:** After the HMM is trained, its anonymous hidden states **must** be mapped to the semantic regime labels (defined in Section 5) using the objective, quantitative z-score methodology detailed here.
+- **MR-BR-04:** After the HMM is trained, its anonymous hidden states **must** be mapped to the semantic regime labels (defined in Section 5) using the objective, quantitative z-score methodology detailed here.
 This ensures reproducibility.

-#### 8.1.
-Mapping Algorithm
 - **MR-IMPL-03:** The one-time mapping **shall** be executed via the following algorithm to produce a final `state_mapping` dictionary (e.g., `{0: 'Recession_Easing', 1: 'Bull_Steepener', ...}`).

 1.  **Calculate Global Statistics:** From the training data, calculate the global mean and standard deviation for each indicator.